Noxsios/vai/site/content/docs/workflow-syntax.md

 ## Run a task from a local file

-Calling a task from a local file requires two arguments: the file path and the task name.
+Calling a task from a local file takes two arguments: the file path (required) and the task name (optional).

 `<filepath>?task=<taskname>`